Albert Denison, 1st Baron Londesborough

-Albert Denison Denison, 1st Baron Londesborough, KCH, FRS, FSA (21 October 1805 – 15 January 1860) was a British Whig Party politician and diplomat, known as Lord Albert Conyngham from 1816 to 1849.
+Albert Denison Denison, 1st Baron Londesborough, KCH, FRS, FSA (né Conyngham; 21 October 1805 – 15 January 1860), was a British Whig Party politician and diplomat, known as Lord Albert Conyngham from 1816 to 1849.

 Early life and career

-Born Albert Denison Conyngham, he was the third son of Henry Conyngham, 1st Marquess Conyngham and Elizabeth Denison.
-He was educated at Eton, and was commissioned a cornet and sub-lieutenant in the Royal Horse Guards, in 1821, before joining the diplomatic service.
+Born Albert Denison Conyngham was born at Stanhope Street, Mayfair, he was the third son of Henry Conyngham, 1st Marquess Conyngham, and Elizabeth Denison.
+He was educated at Eton, and was commissioned a cornet and sub-lieutenant in the Royal Horse Guards in 1821, before joining the diplomatic service.
 On 28 April 1826, he purchased an unattached infantry lieutenancy.
-In 1824, he was an Attaché to Berlin, then Vienna in 1825, and Secretary of the Legation to Florence in 1828, and to Berlin, from 1829 to 1831.
+In 1824, he was an attaché to Berlin, then Vienna in 1825, and Secretary of the Legation to Florence in 1828, and to Berlin, from 1829 to 1831.

 Conyngham was knighted in 1829, and at the 1835 general election he was elected as Whig Member of Parliament for Canterbury, a seat he held until 1841, when he did not contest the election.
 He was elected unopposed at a by-election in March 1847 and held the seat until he was elevated to peerage in 1850.
 From 1844 to 1845, he served as first President of the British Archaeological Association, and from 1855 until his death as first President of the London and Middlesex Archaeological Society.
 He was sometime Vice-Admiral of the Yorkshire Coast.

-In 1849, he changed his surname to Denison under the terms of the will of his maternal uncle, William Joseph Denison and was created Baron Londesborough a year later.
-In 1851, he bought both Grimston Park, near Tadcaster, North Yorkshire and the painting The Monarch of the Glen, the latter for £840.
+In 1849, he changed his surname to Denison under the terms of the will of his maternal uncle, William Joseph Denison, and was created Baron Londesborough a year later.
+In 1851, he bought both Grimston Park, near Tadcaster, North Yorkshire, and the painting The Monarch of the Glen, the latter for £840.

-Family
+Marriage and issue

-On 6 July 1833, Londesborough had married Henrietta Weld-Forester (a daughter of the 1st Baron Forester) and they had six children:
+On 6 July 1833, Londesborough married Hon.
+Henrietta Marie Weld-Forester (a daughter of the 1st Baron Forester) and they had six children: